 Tasting samples are small, and you can taste several different wines before drinking a full glass.
 In wine tasting, it is customary to sample your wine and pour the remainder into a “tasting bucket.”
-This makes wine tasting more approachable for people (ahem) who want to experience each wine without turning into a glassy-eyed mess.
+This makes wine tasting in Italy more approachable for people (ahem) who want to experience each wine without turning into a glassy-eyed mess.

 Our next Piedmont stop was Michele Chiarlo in La Morra, where Stefano Chiarlo hosted us at a breathtaking property perched atop fields of Nebbiolo vineyards.

 The state-of-the-art tasting room takes place in a beautifully restored property amongst exposed brick and fermenting wine barrels, and houses a long dining table perched atop a floor that lights up like a white disco dance floor.
 The lighting effect serves both form and function as the illumination allows you to analyze wine color and clarity with precision.

 Michele Chiarlo produces 24 different wines, so we weren’t lacking in options.
 The Barolo Cerequio and Barbera d’Asti Superiore Nizza La Court have received praise and accolades from Wine Spectator, Decanter, and Gambero Rossi for their high quality and flavor.
 The Chiarlo winery is surrounded by esteemed Barolo single vineyards and is a one-of-a-kind stop for the wine connosieur.